 - August 6: The U.S. Federal Census taken in Cleveland, Cuyahoga County, Ohio showed 10 year old Alex lived with his parents and siblings.
 His father was a miller.

 - July 13: The U.S. Federal Census taken in Cleveland, Cuyahoga County, OH showed 20-year-old Alexander lived with his parents and siblings.

 - April 16: Enlisted in the U.S. Army.
 He mustered into Co.
 E, 1st Ohio Volunteer Infantry, the Cleveland Grays.

 - September 20: Mustered into Co.
 A 7th Ohio Volunteer Infantry.

 - November 11: Mustered out of the 7th OVI with a surgeons’ certificate of disability.

 - June: Registered for the U. S. Civil War Draft.
-He is single, a painter and living in Cuyahoga County.
-The register lists his former service and the fact that he was wounded and discharged.
+He was single, a painter and lived in Cuyahoga County.
+The register listed his former service and the fact that he was wounded and discharged.

-- December 28: Alex enlisted in the United States Army again.
-He musters into Battery G, 1st Ohio Light Artillery, which is the same regiment his brothers John and James are in.
+- December 28: Alex enlisted in the U.S. Army again.
+He mustered into Battery G, 1st Ohio Light Artillery, which was the same regiment his brothers John and James were in.

-- March 11: Alex’s brother John who is also in Battery G is transferred to Battery M of the 1st Ohio Light Artillery.
+- March 11: Alex’s brother John who was also in Battery G was transferred to Battery M of the 1st Ohio Light Artillery.

-- November 30: Alex is wounded at the Battle of Franklin.
+- November 30: Alex was wounded at the Battle of Franklin.

-- June 8: Discharged from the United States Army.
+- June 8: Discharged from the U.S. Army.

-- June 15: The United States Federal Census taken at the National Military Home in Montgomery County, Ohio shows a single 40 year old Alexander Clinton as a resident.
-He is listed as being a painter.
-He is in a disabled soldiers house.
+- June 15: The U.S. Federal Census taken at the National Military Home in Montgomery County, OH showed a single 40-year-old Alexander Clinton as a resident.
+He was listed as being a painter.
+He was in a disabled soldiers' house.

 - July 1: Alexander Clinton died at the soldiers’ hospital in Dayton, Ohio.
-He is buried at Woodland Cemetery.
+He was buried at Woodland Cemetery.